ECG-QA: A Comprehensive Question Answering Dataset Combined With Electrocardiogram: Experiments

 \subsection{Modeling with LLMs}

 As for one of the future research directions with our dataset, we further investigated the possibility of leveraging LLMs for ECG-QA.
-Inspired by ChatCAD~\cite{wang2023chatcad}, for each QA sample, we transformed ECGs into text descriptions using the output from the trained upper bound model (SE-WRN) and forwarded them to several OpenAI's GPT models (\texttt{gpt-4}, \texttt{gpt-3.5-turbo}, \texttt{text-davinci-003}) along with the corresponding question.
+Inspired by ChatCAD~\cite{wang2023chatcad}, for each QA sample, we transformed ECGs into text descriptions using the output from the trained upper bound model (SE-WRN) and forwarded them to several OpenAI's GPT models (\texttt{gpt-4}, \texttt{gpt-3.5-turbo}, \texttt{text-davinci-003})\footnote{As all of these experiments were conducted prior to June 7th, 2023, the associated models were referencing the earlier legacy versions.
+More precisely, at the time of the experiments, \texttt{gpt-4} corresponded to \texttt{gpt-4-0314}, and \texttt{gpt-3.5-turbo} matched with \texttt{gpt-3.5-turbo-0301}.} along with the corresponding question.
 Due to the restricted quota of OpenAI's api usage policy, we randomly sampled 10\% from the ECG-QA test set and conducted experiments only once for each LLM model.
 The detailed processes including prompts that we used are described in Supplementary~\ref{sup:comb_with_llms}.